AlphaHawkGaming/Ardupoly/README.md

 ## Welcome to Ardupoly!

 Board games have existed for years and they have even made it through the revolution of computer games.
-Although they are really unfamous these days, Ardupoly has brought back everybody's favorite Monopoly back into the present with the help of technology.
+Although they are really infamous these days, Ardupoly has brought back everybody's favorite Monopoly back into the present with the help of technology.

 ```Ardupoly is not similar to the actual Monopoly and may contain slight modifications```